Somnia1337/EmberNecrono/POV/Sentence.md

 There are only two hard things in Computer Science: cache invalidation and naming things. - Phil Karlton

 Being well-educated just means you are confused on a higher level.

+Empowering everyone to build reliable and efficient software.

+Elegance is not optional.